swconline

 WE ENCOURAGE ONLINE ENTRY, AVAILABLE HERE

-Chief Judge: Jessica Meade
+Chief Judge: Richard Hooton

 Full Rules: Please Read Carefully

 • Your entry should be an unpublished, original story on any theme of up to 2000 words.
-A story counts as having been previously published if it has been on an internet site or in an independent publication, as well as other traditional forms of publishing.
+A story counts as having been previously published if it has appeared on an internet site or in an independent publication, as well as other traditional forms of publishing.

 • Do not put your name or any other identifying information on your story (including in headers/footers).